 Figure 2.
 PRIAS™ images from the a) top, b) middle, and c) bottom ROIs showing different microstructural contrasts within the analysis region.

 Four primary phases were identified within the mapping area.
 The steel structure was identified as ferrite.
 It should be noted that it can be hard to differentiate cubic ferrite from slightly tetragonal martensite or tempered martensite using EBSD, which is why ferrite was selected.
 Two different iron-nitrogen phases were detected, a cubic γ’ Fe4N and a hexagonal ε Fe3N.
 A fourth MnS phase was added that matched the primary

 intermetallic inclusions present.

 Figure 3 shows the phase map collected with these structures.
 The Fe3N phase (yellow) can be easily identified as it contrasts with the other phases that have cubic structures.
-The cubic crystal structures of the ferrite and MnS phases and their similar diffracting planes, which produce similar EBSD patterns, makes them difficult to distinguish from one-another.
+The cubic crystal structures of the ferrite and MnS phases and their similar diffracting planes, which produce similar EBSD patterns, make them difficult to distinguish from one another.